 And ultimately I would argue that Christian faith actually encourages us to go out and explore the created world.
 As I told the reporter along the march, I believe that science answers questions of what, when, and how, while religion answers questions of who and why.
 The two are not in competition because they’re answering different questions.
 Science intentionally limits itself to what can be observed and measured, so it does not properly get into metaphysics.
 (Saying that there is nothing beyond what can be observed and measured, for example, is not a scientific statement!)
 Similarly, the Bible was not written to give us comprehensive information about the natural world.
 Instead, I believe it pushes us out into that world to find the information out for ourselves.

 Let me advocate for this, in conclusion, by quoting some relevant thoughts from the book Paradigms on Pilgrimage: Creationism, Paleontology, and Biblical Interpretation, which I co-authored with my brother-in-law Stephen Godfrey, who is curator of paleontology at the Calvert Marine Museum.
-(We hope to put this book online soon as a series of blog posts, followed by a question-and-answer forum.
-Stay tuned!)
+(We have now put this book online as a series of blog posts, followed by a question-and-answer forum.)

 “It is the glory of God to conceal a matter; it is the glory of kings to search out a matter.”
 King Solomon, who wrote these words, was noted for his natural-scientific investigations: “He described plant life, from the cedar of Lebanon to the hyssop that grows out of walls.
 He also taught about animals and birds, reptiles and fish.”
 In these days when many of us enjoy the kind of leisure for cultural, artistic and scientific pursuits that only kings formerly enjoyed, we may paraphrase Solomon’s words in this way: “God has hidden countless fascinating and wonderful things in his creation, and he wants us to delight in discovering them.”
 When we do, we bring him pleasure by fulfilling his purposes.
 So all those who are called to scientific enterprise should pursue that calling without fear or doubt, but rather with joy and enthusiasm.
 There is no script that you need to follow, no predetermined conclusion that your results need to square with.
 If there were, God would not really have “hidden” these treasures for us to find.
 They’re out there – go get them!